-- Understand electric circuits and choose appropriate instruments for electrical measurement for a specific application. - Understand the concept of different types of DC and AC machines. - Identify the diode's usage as a rectifier, and Zener diode's usage as an voltage regulator and discuss the basic characteristics of BJT. - Identify the employ Boolean algebra to implement the combinational logic circuits. - Understand the operating principles of measuring instruments and choose suitable instrument for measuring the parameters. - Implement and analyze practical electrical and electronics engineering.
+- To understand electric circuits and choose appropriate instruments for electrical measurement for a specific application. - To understand the concept of different types of DC and AC machines. - To identify the diode's usage as a rectifier, and Zener diode's usage as an voltage regulator and discuss the basic characteristics of BJT. - To employ Boolean algebra to implement the combinational logic circuits. - To understand the operating principles of measuring instruments and choose suitable instrument for measuring the parameters. - To understand and analyze practical electrical and electronics engineering.

-- 1. Kothari DP and I.J Nagrath, "Basic Electrical and Electronics Engineering", 2nd Edition, McGraw Hill Education, 2020. - 2.
-S. K. Bhattacharya "Basic Electrical and Electronics Engineering", Pearson Education, 2nd Edition, 2017.
+- 1. Kothari DP and I.J Nagrath, "Basic Electrical and Electronics Engineering", Second Edition, McGraw Hill Education, 2020. - 2.
+S. K. Bhattacharya "Basic Electrical and Electronics Engineering", Pearson Education, Second Edition, 2017.

-- 1. Kothari DP and I.J Nagrath, "Basic Electrical Engineering", 4th Edition, McGraw Hill Education, 2019. - 2.
+- 1. Kothari DP and I.J Nagrath, "Basic Electrical Engineering", Fourth Edition, McGraw Hill Education, 2019. - 2.
 A.K.
-Sawhney, Puneet Sawhney "A Course in Electrical & Electronic Measurements & Instrumentation", Dhanpat Rai and Co, 2021.
+Sawhney, Puneet Sawhney 'A Course in Electrical & Electronic Measurements & Instrumentation', Dhanpat Rai and Co, 2021.